dencoded/http2raft/examples/README.md

 It is Raft-cluster storage for counters available over HTTP.
 The path in request acts as key for counter value:
 - to get current counter value you will need to do GET-request
 - to increment counter value  you will need to do POST request
-- if you need to increment counter and get the latest current value as reply to your POST - you will need to add yo our request query string special parameter `return_value=true`
+- if you need to increment counter and get the latest current value as reply to your POST - you will need to add to your request query string special parameter `return_value=true`
 - to delete counter you will need to do DELETE request

 ### Building